cook0286/SE3Prac5/TestPlan.md

 Required Resources
 ---------------------

 * Computer Hardware that can run a text editor, C compiler and Github.
 * Github Account, Github Local Repository and Remote Repository.
 * Fork of Paul Gardner-Stephen's se3Prac3 repository
 * Students to write the code and test cases.
+* Internet Connection for Remote Access to Github Repository.

 Types of Tests to apply